-Supply chain networks have been driven by technology over the years and have evolved accordingly.
-However, the same technologies that make supply chains faster and more effective also threaten their cybersecurity.
-Supply chains have vulnerabilities at touchpoints with manufacturers, suppliers, and other service providers.
+Global supply chain networks have been driven by technology over the years and have evolved accordingly.
+However, the same technology that makes supply chains faster and more effective also threatens their supply chain security.

-With threats around every corner, it is vital that companies involved in the supply chain understand risks and how to respond to them.
+With threats and data breaches. around every corner, companies involved in the supply chain must understand internal and external risks and how to manage and respond to them in real-time.

 What Are the Most Common Risks to Supply Chain Businesses?

-The three most common risks that affect supply chain companies include data leaks, supply chain breaches, and malware attacks.
+The three most common risks affecting supply chain companies are data leaks, breaches, and malware attacks.
 Data leaks can happen through external and internal attackers.
-Employees, hackers, malicious competitors, and managers can all leak sensitive data and personal information outside the business.
+Employees, hackers, malicious competitors, and managers can leak sensitive data and personal information outside the business.

 Security breaches usually occur when a hacker or malicious user infiltrates an operating system or network without permission.
 The target is often to cause chaos within the system through data deletion, replication, and corruption.